Californians Against Waste: Banning lightweight plastic grocery bags

 In 2014, Californians Against Waste worked with California State Senator Alex Padilla to sponsor SB 270, legislation that would phase-out lightweight plastic bags.
 Environmentalists cite lightweight plastic grocery bags as a significant source of non-biodegradable environmental pollution because their lightweight nature allows them to be blown long distances by wind and eventually end up in rivers, lakes and oceans.
 California uses over 13 billion lightweight plastic grocery bags every year.
 SB 270 was signed by the governor and would have gone into effect in July 2015.
 However, the American Progressive Bag Alliance spent $3.2 million to collect enough signatures to qualify a referendum on SB 270.
-The referendum went before California voters during the November 2016 presidential election, requiring a ‘Yes’ vote to uphold the plastic bag ban and reject the referendum.
+The referendum went before California voters during the November 2016 presidential election, requiring a 'Yes' vote to uphold the plastic bag ban and reject the referendum.
 The proposition was approved with 53.27% of the vote.

+CAW subsequently sponsored legislation by Senator Susan Eggman in 2022 to expand this legislation to cover plastic produce bags that are not compostable or made of paper.
+In 2024, CAW and other environmental organizations worked with Senator Catherine Blakespear to close a loophole that they claimed allowed stores to continue to use thicker plastic bags.